heidisu/actor-invaders/README.md

 ![The actor hierarchy](img/actor-hierarchy.png "The actor hierarchy")

-The game loop is driven by a scheduled message `Tick` which is sent to the main `Game`actor 20 times pr second, and `Game`'s main task is to send a `GameStateDto`to the `GUI`.
+The game loop is driven by a scheduled message `Tick` which is sent to the main `Game` actor 20 times per second, and `Game`'s main task is to send a `GameStateDto` to the `GUI`.

 There are probably many ways to organize the actors and still get a working game.
-We have chosen to have a quite clean communcation interface between the `GUI` and the `Game`; `GUI` can send `Start`, `MoveLeft`, `MoveRight` and `Fire` to `Game`, and `Game` only sends `GameStateDto` back to the `GUI`.
+We have chosen to have a quite clean communication interface between the `GUI` and the `Game`; `GUI` can send `Start`, `MoveLeft`, `MoveRight` and `Fire` to `Game`, and `Game` only sends `GameStateDto` back to the `GUI`.

-`GameStateDto` is an object that contains a complete view of the current state of the game, and the different parts of our actor hierarchy is responsible for providing different parts of it to the `Game` actor, which collects the parts and sends the total picture to the `GUI`actor.
+`GameStateDto` is an object that contains a complete view of the current state of the game, and the different parts of our actor hierarchy is responsible for providing different parts of it to the `Game` actor, which collects the parts and sends the total picture to the `GUI` actor.

 Communication between other actors mainly occurs between a parent and its children.
-This approach gives only one entry point between the gui and the game logic, which makes it easy to have full control over when the game is active, or ended and all the moving parts have to stop.
-The global `Tick`makes it easy handle speed, and also the aliens move in a synchronized way so they can act entirely on their own.
+This approach gives only one entry point between the GUI and the game logic, which makes it easy to have full control over when the game is active, or ended and all the moving parts have to stop.
+The global `Tick` makes it easy to handle speed, and also the aliens move in a synchronized way, so they can act entirely on their own.

 ![The message flow](img/message-flow.png "The flow of messages")